--D flag with caution as it immediately deletes branches.
-Unless you are fully confident that you want to delete a branch, it is best to use the
+Use the -D flag with caution as the flag immediately deletes branches.
+Unless you are fully confident that you want to delete a branch, it is best to use the -d flag.

 git push origin --delete fix-issue12

-The above command, when executed, deletes the remote
+The above command deletes the remote fix-issue12 branch.

 The following is what we would type into the program to fetch the branches on our remote repository:

 When you run this command, your local Git repository will fetch a copy of the remote repository and its branches.
 The -p flag instructs Git to delete any local branches that no longer exist on your remote repository.